bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 *Variant3D uses GCL's Omega libraries to enable generative knitting design on curved surfaces via geodesic distance fields.*

-Meanwhile, [Dan Rubel](https://www.linkedin.com/in/danrubel/) treated LatticeRobot as a training mission and used our Alpha approach SaaS architecture, now well exercised in [Rapid Liquid Print's VEER ON](https://www.rapidliquidprint.com), to host a new compiler for a refined language along with a WebGPU front end and [Matt Keeter's](https://www.mattkeeter.com/) [Fidget] instead of [libfive] for meshing, etc.
+Meanwhile, [Dan Rubel](https://www.linkedin.com/in/danrubel/) treated LatticeRobot as a training mission and used our Alpha approach SaaS architecture, now well exercised in [Rapid Liquid Print's VEER ON](https://www.rapidliquidprint.com), to host a new compiler for a refined language along with a WebGPU front end and [Matt Keeter's](https://www.mattkeeter.com/) [Fidget](https://www.mattkeeter.com/projects/fidget/) instead of [libfive](https://libfive.com/) for meshing, etc.

 Over the holiday break, Dan prompt injected the language spec into Gemini 3 prompts, and we were all surprised by the results.
-[Keegan McNamara](https://www.linkedin.com/in/keegan-mcnamara/), just graduated our most recent incubatee, [xNilio](https://www.xnilio.com/), took over the front end and added [OpenRouter](https://openrouter.ai/) for simultaneous access to a dozen models.
 I visited the [NASA Text-to-Spaceship symposium](https://ntrs.nasa.gov/) with OmegaAI in tow and generated highly conceptual rockets, rovers, glide vehicles, and even a F1 steering wheel while watching the excellent array of speakers.

 ![OmegaAI Falcon 9 rocket](/assets/blog/Geometry-as-Code/omega-ai-rocket.png){: style="width: 100%; display: block; margin-left: auto; margin-right: auto"}

 *The trivial rocket Omega and I improvised with NASA engineers on the Goddard campus at their Text-to-Spaceship symposium.*

 NASA seemed to like Omega, so we figured we might as well tell everyone else about it too.
+[Keegan McNamara](https://www.linkedin.com/in/keegan-mcnamara/), having just graduated our most recent incubatee, [xNilio](https://www.xnilio.com/), took over the front end and added [OpenRouter](https://openrouter.ai/) for simultaneous access to a dozen models.
+So we started letting the models compete....

 ### Why this matters: democratizing engineering intelligence

 The ultimate goal isn't just better CAD software.
-It's creating a world where engineering knowledge becomes portable, reusable, and understandable by AI.
+It's to create a world where engineering knowledge becomes portable, reusable, and understandable by AI.
 Where the intelligence behind design decisions lives in the geometry itself, not locked away in proprietary algorithms.
 This year, I'm spending as much time as possible with companies like [Mecado](https://mecado.com) and [Hanomi](https://www.hanomi.ai) who are producing or finding new kinds of training data.

 This could fundamentally change how we approach engineering problems.
 Instead of humans struggling to communicate intent to dumb geometry systems, we'll have intelligent models that can both generate and document design intent.